EddOliver/Nordic-npm/README.md

 -
 <img src="./Images/2minTest.png">

-# POC:
+# Proof of Concept:

-Finally we put everything in a 3D printed case for the moment.
+Finally we put everything in a 3D printed case for the moment so we can test it.

 <img src="./Images/20220316_235156.jpg">